-The Company recognizes revenue predominately from one type of revenue, contract manufacturing.
-Revenue from contract manufacturing is recognized at the point where the customer obtains control of the goods and the Company satisfies its performance obligation, which generally is at the time the customer receives the product.
+The Company currently recognizes revenue predominately from three types of revenue, contract manufacturing, custom and white label finished goods manufacturing and our branded products.
+Revenues from our manufacturing is recognized at the point where the customer obtains control of the goods and the Company satisfies its performance obligation, which generally is at the time the customer receives the product.

-The Company's customers consist of other life sciences companies and revenues are concentrated in the United States.
+The Company's customers consist of other life sciences companies and Amazon retail customers.
+Revenues are entirely concentrated in the United States.
 Payment terms vary by the type and location of customer and may differ by jurisdiction and customer but payment is generally required in a term ranging from 30 to 60 days from date of shipment.